We earn a commission for products purchased through some links in this article.

 If you're entering a Hyrox race with the intention of setting a fast time, speed on the runs is key.
 To unlock it, many competitors opt for carbon-plated shoes that provide more responsiveness and energy return compared to standard running shoes.

-The problem is that carbon shoes lack stability, which could cause you issues on the lunges, burpees and wall balls.
-The good news is that there are now purpose-built Hyrox shoes that feature both carbon plate and stability elements integrated into the shoe.
-These are the Puma x Hyrox Deviate Elite 4 and the Adidas Adizero Dropset Elite.
+The problem is that carbon shoes lack stability and can be overly rigid, which could cause you issues on the lunges, burpees and wall balls.
+The good news is that there are now purpose-built Hyrox shoes that have modified carbon plates and stability elements integrated into the shoe, like the Puma x Hyrox Deviate Elite 4 and the Adidas Adizero Dropset Elite.

-But a carbon plate certainly isn't the be all and end all.
+A carbon plate certainly isn't the be all and end all.
 Most daily running shoes now possess enough speed in their high-performance foam midsoles to get your through a Hyrox race in a competitive time.
 Going without one should also give you more stability and less stiffness in the forefoot.
+If you still want speed elements, consider a Nylon plated-shoe, like the Saucony Endorphin Speed 5.

 Grip

 It's critical to ensure your shoe of choice allows you to get a good footing on the sleds.
-That means picking a shoe that has decent grip, which you'll typically get from trainers with a good coverage of textured and patterned rubber on the outsole.
+That means picking a shoe that has decent grip, which you'll typically get from outsole designs that have good coverage of textured and patterned rubber.

-It's also worth checking that the sole of the pair you intend to race in isn't worn down.
-We've all seen videos of competitor's feet slipping around as they attempt to push the sleds, so make sure you don't fall into the same trap with an old pair of runners.
+If wearing an existing pair, check that the sole in isn't worn down.
+We've all seen videos of competitor's feet slipping around as they attempt to push the sleds, so make sure you don't fall into the same trap.

 Stability